Helzberg DiamondsUSD 2999

 Summary of Helzberg Diamonds Review

-Helzberg Diamonds is an established jewelry retailer with more than 100 years of experience.
-Starting in 1915, Helberg has been a steady ascent to become one of the largest jewelers in the US.
+Helzberg Diamonds is an established jewelry retailer with over 100 years of experience.
+Starting in 1915, Helberg has been on a steady ascent to become one of the largest jewelers in the US.
 So the chances are that you have come across one of their stores, maybe even taken a glimpse inside.

-Helzberg Diamonds now also sells lab-grown diamonds, and they offer a good selection of lab-grown diamond jewelry.
-So we wanted to see how a traditional seller stacks up to our highest-rated online jewelers and review Helzberg Diamonds and if they do better than mall-favorites Zales and Pandora.
+Helzberg Diamonds now also sells lab-grown diamonds, offering a good selection of lab-grown diamond jewelry.
+So, we wanted to see how a traditional seller stacks up to our highest-rated online jewelers.
+We decided to review Helzberg Diamonds and see if they do better than mall favorites Jared, Zales, Kay Jewelers, and Pandora.

-We were hoping that the traditional jewelers would fare better.
+We were hoping that the traditional jewelers in 2024 would fare better.
 Helzberg Diamonds would be an excellent example of a brick-and-mortar jeweler embracing online selling and lab-grown diamonds.
+But, alas.

-However, as the case was in our Zales review, we were greatly disappointed.
-To be fair, the shopping experience is better and the ability to, in some circumstances, inspect diamonds puts Helzberg Diamonds ahead.
+As was the case in our Zales review and review of Kay Jewelers, we were greatly disappointed.
+To be fair, the shopping experience is better, and the ability to inspect diamonds, in some circumstances, puts Helzberg Diamonds ahead.

 3 diamond jewelers we like better than Helzberg Diamonds

-To learn more, keep reading our Helzberg Diamonds review.
+To learn more, keep reading our assessment of Helzberg Diamonds.

 Who are Helzberg Diamonds?